Scouting For Youth With Disabilities

 Medical Record form signed by a licensed physician.

-- A signed medical statement from a qualified health
+- A signed medical statement from a

-medical professional in a specialty related to the disability.
+neurologist or other medical professional in a specialty related to the disability.

-- Unit leader's letter advocating and supporting the
+- Unit leader's letter advocating and

 - Other supporting documentation, such as an Individualized Education Plan (IEP), treatment summaries,